khativibhu/StopwatchAndTimerApp/README.md

 # StopWatch and Timer App

-This project contains a stopwatch and a timer with start,pause and resume functionality.
+This project is a stopwatch and a timer application with start,pause and resume functionality.

 # React + Vite